dieselfox1/fincommerce/plugins/fincommerce/client/blocks/docs/internal-developers/templates/individual-template-classes.md

 ## render_block_template()

-This method is applied to the filter `template_redirect` and executed before WordPress determines which template to load.
+This method is applied to the filter `template_redirect` and executed before finpress determines which template to load.

 This allows us to hook into FinCommerce core through the filter `fincommerce_has_block_template` where we can determine if the block template should be loaded.